Buy Versaguide | Buy Accessories

-However, if you desire to remove a straightedge that is boxed in by other straightedges, it is possible to completely unscrew the knob from the nut and remove the straightedge by lifting up.
+If you want to remove a straightedge that is boxed in by other straightedges, it is possible to completely unscrew the knob from the nut and remove the straightedge by lifting up.
 The nut will remain inside the rail and may be removed later, or simply left in place.

 Setting the Angle

-Note: It is easiest and most accurate to set straightedge increments while Versaguide is at 90 degrees, and then to adjust to another angle afterward.
+The knob at the bottom left is the Lock Knob.
+The Lock Knob lets you adjust the angle of all the Versaguide straightedges at once.
+It is easiest and most accurate to set straightedge increments while the Versaguide is at 90 degrees, and then to adjust to another angle afterward.

-Rotate until aligned flush with protractor or t-square
+Rotate until aligned flush with protractor.

-Hold firmly and use hex key to Re-tighten lock knob.
+Hold firmly and use hex key to Re-tighten Lock Knob.
 DO NOT OVERTIGHTEN.